 Local Nodes provide a mechanism through which the aims of the SwissRN can be promoted within that institution (e.g., by establishing open research working groups, running training workshops, advocating for the wider adoption of best practice within the institution, etc.).
 A Local Node Leader provides the point of contact for SwissRN, and represents a grass-roots network of researchers at that institution.
 It is intended that these Local Nodes will grow, both in number and size, over time, as researchers elect to participate in SwissRN activities.
-Local

-Nodes are self-organizing, but we encourage them to ensure their membership is open to academic and research staff (at all levels) and professional services staff.
+Local Nodes are self-organizing, but we encourage them to ensure their membership is open to academic and research staff (at all levels) and professional services staff.

-Institutions can join the SwissRN if the senior management formally commits to supporting the aims of the network, identifies a responsible person in the management structure leading their implementation at the institution, e.g. through training programs at all levels.
+Institutional members can join the SwissRN if the senior management commits to supporting the aims of the network, supports either its own local node or SwissRN directly via a membership fee, identifies a responsible person in the management structure leading their implementation at the institution, e.g. through training programs at all levels.